-Every week, I receive between two and five emails asking about research questions, most of which I do not answer because I don’t have time, and because I have already answered them (or similar questions) repeatedly in this blog.
+Every week, I receive between two and five emails asking research questions, most of which I do not answer because I don’t have time, and because I have already answered them (or similar questions) repeatedly in this blog.
 When I do reply, it is usually because an email provides the affordance for a teaching point, and the message that follows provides no fewer than three:

-- What is the difference between Dependent and Independent variables?
+- What is the difference between dependent and independent variables?

 - Must we really use SPSS to do statistics?